Get insider access

 Logitech G535 LIGHTSPEED Wireless

 The Logitech G535 LIGHTSPEED Wireless and the Logitech G533 Wireless are similarly performing wireless gaming headphones.
 While both headphones are comfortable and have very low non-Bluetooth wireless latency, the G535 have a more neutral sound profile and a significantly longer continuous battery life.
-The G533 are better built, create a more natural as well as out-of-head-feeling passive soundstage, and they support DTS 7.1.
-They also have a better overall boom mic performance.
+The G533 are better built, create a more natural and out-of-head-feeling passive soundstage, and support DTS 7.1.
+They also have a better overall boom mic that rejects noise around you better.

 Logitech G935 Wireless